Reagen Allen: Life and career

 Allen has obtained numerous qualifications in Public Relations and Paralegal Studies.
 He graduated from the DA's Young Leaders Programme in 2012.
 He studied at the Friedrich Naumann Foundation for Freedom in Germany, while he served as the DA's Youth National Media and Publicity chairperson.

 In December 2018, he was sworn in as a Member of the Western Cape Provincial Parliament.
 He filled the vacancy created by the resignation of Dan Plato.
 He was elected to a full term as a Member of the Provincial Parliament in the 2019 elections and became Chairperson of the Standing Committee on Community Safety, Cultural Affairs and Sports.

-On 22 April 2022, Mitchell was appointed by Alan Winde as the Provincial Minister of Community Safety and Police Oversight.
+On 22 April 2022, Allen was appointed by Alan Winde as the Provincial Minister of Community Safety and Police Oversight.
 He was officially sworn in as Provincial Minister on 26 April 2022 by Judge Babalwa Mantame.

+On 13 June 2024, Allen was elected as the Deputy Speaker of the Western Cape Provincial Parliament.